 Our city is in a constant state of evolution.
 As far as the eye can see, cranes tower and construction sites spread their dusty plumes while brightly coloured signs alert traffic and neighbours to the continual development.
 Old walls are demolished making room for the new and sometimes amalgamating the two.
-Sometime repurposing this history can lead to echoes of the past thorugh our future.
+Repurposing this history can lead to echoes of the past through our future.

 We’re often called upon in these times of growth to prepare custom area plaques and donor recognition in a variety of mediums.
 There are many occasions to prepare customized gifts and programs with new materials.
 Less often yet far more impressionable have been the unique privileges of designing entirely customized gifts, plaques and recognition displays utilizing salvaged materials.